DLFundamentals/blog/_posts/2026-03-11-the-secret-low-rank-bias-of-regularized-sgd.md

 \operatorname{rank}\big(\nabla_W \ell(h_W(x))\big) \le R.
 $$

-So the single-example gradient is no longer necessarily rank 1, but it is still low rank: its rank is controlled by the number of times that $W$ is used within that example.
+So a single-example gradient is no longer necessarily rank $1$, but it is still low rank.
+Its rank is controlled by the number of times that $W$ is used within that example.

-The one-use setting is simply the cleanest special case $R=1$.

-## Convolution

-For a convolutional kernel reshaped as a matrix $W$, the same operator is applied across many spatial positions.
-If the extracted local patches are $f_1(x),\dots,f_R(x)$, then the single-example gradient takes the form
+For a mini-batch of size $B$, this becomes

 $$
-\nabla_W \ell(h_W(x)) = \sum_{r=1}^R \delta_r(x) f_r(x)^\top.
+\operatorname{rank}(G_t) \le BR,
 $$

-Hence
+or more precisely,

 $$
-\operatorname{rank}\big(\nabla_W \ell(h_W(x))\big) \le R,
+\operatorname{rank}(G_t) \le \min(d_{\mathrm{out}}, d_{\mathrm{in}}, BR).
 $$

-where $R$ is the number of spatial locations.

-So even though the gradient is not rank 1, it is still far from arbitrary.
-Its rank is limited by the number of local applications of the kernel.

-## Self-attention projections

-Exactly the same principle applies to transformer projection matrices such as $W_Q$, $W_K$, and $W_V$.
-These matrices are shared across tokens.
-If the token representations are $f_1(x),\dots,f_T(x)$, then

-$$
-\nabla_W \ell(h_W(x)) = \sum_{t=1}^T \delta_t(x) f_t(x)^\top,
-$$

-and therefore

-$$
-\operatorname{rank}\big(\nabla_W \ell(h_W(x))\big) \le T,
-$$

-where $T$ is the sequence length.

-Again, the gradient is not full rank in any generic sense.
-Its rank is controlled by the number of token-wise uses of the shared projection matrix.

-In many modern models, this is still much smaller than the ambient dimension of the weight matrix.

-## The general principle

-The cleanest general statement is the following:

-> **A stochastic gradient update for a given matrix $W$ has rank at most the number of times that $W$ is used across the current mini-batch.**

-If:
-- $B$ is the batch size,
-- $R$ is the number of local uses of $W$ per example,

-then

-$$
-\operatorname{rank}(G_t) \le BR.
-$$

 The rest of the argument is unchanged.
 Weight decay still exponentially suppresses old updates, so the current matrix remains close to a weighted sum of only recent low-rank gradients.

-The one-use case $R=1$ is simply the sharpest and easiest version of the phenomenon.
+The one-use setting $R = 1$ is simply the cleanest case.

 ## What this explanation does and does not say

 It is worth being precise about the scope of the claim.

 This argument does **not** say that every trained layer must become exactly low rank.
-It does not prove a universal convergence theorem, nor does it rule out settings where optimization, architecture, normalization, or data geometry complicate the picture.
+It does not prove a universal convergence theorem, and it does not rule out complications coming from architecture, normalization, data geometry, or optimization dynamics.

-What it does say is something structural:
+What it does provide is a broad structural explanation:

-- the updates written by SGD are intrinsically low rank,
+- SGD writes low-rank updates,
 - weight decay gives the layer a finite effective memory,
-- therefore low-rank structure is not mysterious or accidental.
+- therefore approximate low-rank structure is a natural outcome of training.

-It is a natural byproduct of how training writes and forgets directions over time.
+So low rank is not mysterious, and it is not merely an artifact discovered after the fact by compression methods.
+In many settings, it is already being built into the model during training.

-This perspective also helps explain why low-rank compression often works surprisingly well after training.
-In many cases, compression is not discovering structure that was absent.
-It is recovering structure that SGD and weight decay were already building into the model.
+This perspective also suggests why low-rank compression often works so well after training: compression is frequently recovering structure that SGD and weight decay had already encouraged.

 ## Takeaway

 SGD with weight decay does more than optimize the loss.

-It quietly biases each layer toward low-rank structure.
+It quietly pushes layers toward low-rank structure.

 The mechanism is simple and very general: